top of page

 The challenging part of this spectrum of hypermobile disorders is that symptoms may not present in people until their 30s, even 40s, and not even pose an issue for them until well into the future.
 So why do we worry about something when symptoms may not be present?
 Well the more educated the pole community are about these conditions, the quicker polers will be to pick up on symptoms if they occur, access help and prevent the commonly described ‘hitting the wall’ that athletes with HSD experience when their bodies start to feel like they just break down.
 And the more knowledgeable instructors are, the better they will be at assisting their hypermobile students and understanding their learning and physical needs.

-The Hypermobility Spectrum From March 2017, a new classification system for hypermobility disorders was determined, with benign joint hypermobility syndrome (general hypermobility) now falling under the umbrella of HSD.
+The Hypermobility Spectrum From March 2017, a new classification system for hypermobility disorders was determined, with benign joint hypermobility syndrome (general hypermobility) now falling under the umbrella term of HSD.

 The spectrum of joint hypermobility disorders now includes: